 This feature defines the aspect ratio of the source.

-Use the Screen Setting feature (Setup menu) to define the screen aspect ratio.
-It will enable the aspect ratio defined here best fit the actual screen.
+Use the Screen Setting feature (Setup menu) to define the scren aspect ratio.
 If you choose a preset aspect ratio from here, it will give you the best fit for your selection.